FABRICS

 - EASY

-CHEATY T- TUNIC TUTORIAL - How to make a basic cheaty medieval
+CHEATY T- TUNIC TUTORIAL - How to make a basic cheaty

 - EASY

-T-TUNIC TUTORAL - Mostly historically accurate
+T-TUNIC TUTORAL - Mostly historically accurate and

 - BASIC

-EASY LACED GOWN TUTORIAL - Basic gown with front lacing.
+EASY LACED GOWN TUTORIAL - How to make a basic gown

-- KIRTLE OR GOWN
+- KIRTLE

-- LADIES HOSE TUTORIAL
+- LADIES

-HOOD TUTORIAL - How to make an early medieval hood
+HOOD TUTORIAL - How to make an early medieval hood.

-- HOOD WITH SHOULDER
+- HOOD

-GORES TUTORIAL - How to make a 14th or 15th century hood
+WITH SHOULDER GORES TUTORIAL - How to make a 14th

 - SIDELESS

-SURCOTE TUTORIAL - How to make a sideless surcote with gores
+SURCOTE TUTORIAL - How to make a sideless surcote

-- FORMAL
+- NOBLE

 - FILLET-